stephenslab/count-clustering/README.md

 + `project/rdas` hosts the rda files storing lists or complex data derived from running R/RMD scripts.

-+ `project/talks` hosts the presentations related to this project
++ `project/talks`  talks and presentations related to this project

-+ `project/docs` hosts the current draft of the paper along with necessary other supplementary materials.
++ `project/docs` current draft, submitted draft and bioRxiv draft of the paper.

-+ `project/utilities` hosts files not connected to the current draft of the paper but are related to future directions of the work.
++ `project/utilities` hosts supplementary data - gene lists from the analysis, gene annotations etc.

 ### Authors